ex16x41/bugbounty/README.md

-## Now let's see how cofnigurations look like form the inside of the aws console
+## Now let's see how configurations look like form the inside of the aws console (and what leads to abuse of them)

 |Notes|